 Whether you’re about to wade into flooded timber for the first time or are a seasoned waterfowler looking for new ideas, this is for you.
-Hunting flooded timber is preferred over other methods by many duck hunters, for good reason.
+Hunting flooded timber is preferred over other methods by many duck hunters — and for good reason.
 There’s nothing quite like it and for me, personally, it’s resulted in some of my favorite duck hunting memories.
-It’s church, only for waterfowlers; the towering oaks and shimmering water are the cathedral and the ducks flying overhead are the choir.
+It’s church, only for waterfowlers.
+The towering oaks and shimmering water are the cathedral and the ducks flying overhead are the choir.
 Let’s get started on the sermon.

 Choose Your Spot…But Remain Fluid

-Do your in-field scouting at dawn and dusk with binos and a good-sized dose of patience.
+If you are going to do your own in-field scouting, go at dawn and dusk with binos and a good-sized dose of patience.
 Make sure the binos are capable of handling those necessarily longer distances, too.
 Use something like the Styrka S7 10x42 binos which have extra-low dispersion objective lenses for superior clarity and are multi-coated for superb color and light transmission.

 Of course, you’re not only looking for a good hole with a break in the canopy.
 Look for backwater spots where the water isn’t too high; truly deep water translates to a lower likelihood of ducks coming in.
 Monitor water levels.
 Keep an eye out for acorns, too.
 Acorns in the water are a stellar attractant for ducks.
 Watch for white oak trees which are long-lived, top producers of acorns and can be easily identified by their light gray bark.
 Yes, the ability to identify trees comes in handy.

 This might seem obvious but I’m going to say it anyway: camo up and hide yourself.
 Wear patterns that blend into your surroundings – I’m a huge fan of Mossy Oak Bottomland, Ducks Unlimited’s official camo for flooded timber – and put on an equally earth-toned hat.
-When you reach your chosen hole, position yourself so the sun will be at your back; rays of sun shining directly at your face will light you up like a neon sign and the ducks will see you before you can get a shot off.
+It’s a camo that works from Mississippi to Arkansas.
+When you reach your chosen hole, position yourself so the sun will be at your back.
+Rays of sun shining directly at your face will light you up like a neon sign and the ducks will see you before you can get a shot off.

-Clear days are far better for timber than overcast ones.
+Clear days are far better for timber duck hunting than overcast ones.
 Even better if several overcast days are followed by a break in the weather.
 As for the wind, you’re looking for a happy medium.
-You don’t want the wind roaring through the trees but you also don’t want utter stillness; hope for a prevailing wind and position yourself so the wind is directly or quartering at your back.
+You don’t want the wind roaring through the trees, but you also don’t want utter stillness.
+Hope for a prevailing wind and position yourself so the wind is directly or quartering at your back.
 This gives you the best shot at ducks coming in for a landing.

 Many duck hunters like to use magnum decoys for flooded timber but you’ll find a number of seasoned hunters eschew them in favor of standard-sized decoys.
-Don’t feel you have to invest in magnums in order to be successful.
+Don’t feel you have to invest in magnum decoys in order to be successful.
 What you need to focus on is placement.

 One mistake many duck hunters make is calling it a day too soon.
-Rather than giving up at 9 a.m. or 10 a.m., try sticking it out until closer to 1p.m.
+Rather than giving up at 9 a.m. or 10 a.m., try sticking it out until closer to 1 p.m.
 Late-morning ducks are a possibility you should not discount.
+Staying longer takes patience, but it’s hard to do if you haven’t planned for it.
+Make sure you are aware of any mid-morning weather changes and dress accordingly.
+An extra thermos and a few snacks for you and your canine companion can help you both stick it out.
+Also, let your hunting partners know you are planning on a long sit.
+You don’t want them wading out early.
+It seems ducks always show up when someone is moving around.
 Know the laws in your area, though.
 For example, Wildlife Management Areas – WMAs – in Arkansas close to waterfowlers at noon.

 It’s supposed to be fun.
-All the mapping, scouting, researching, and practicing can become a chore rather than an enjoyable investment into your favorite pastime.
-Don’t lose sight of the simple fact that duck hunting rocks, flooded timber is awesome, and you’re going to be smashing ducks in no time.
+All the mapping, scouting, researching and practicing can become a chore rather than an enjoyable investment into your favorite pastime.
+All the preseason effort is more fun when you let your young hunter in on it.
+Show them what you are looking for on a map or bring them along with their own set of binos.
+Watching them do the things it takes to be a successful duck hunter is fulfilling.
+The hunting experience has more meaning when you share it with a youngster.
+Don’t lose sight of the simple fact that duck hunting rocks, flooded timber is awesome and you’re going to be smashing ducks in no time.